Hassaan-Elahi/Writing-Styles-Classification-Using-Stylometric-Analysis/README.md

 Stylometry grew out of earlier techniques of analyzing texts for evidence of authenticity, author identity, and other questions.
 The development of computers and their capacities for analyzing large quantities of data enhanced this type of effort by orders of magnitude.
 In the current era of research, Stylometry is widely used in the problems of intrinsic plagiarism detection, genres separation, authorship verifications and authorship attribution, author gender detections and many more.
 However, the main task is to classify different writing styles from the text, which can further be used to solve above-mentioned problems.

-## Literature Review:

-We did an in depth study on stylometry, authorship attribution and authorship obfuscation along with little theory on linguistics (e.g zipf's law).
-These fields used stylometric features to solve the problem.
-As our work is related to literary writing style so studying linguistics was necessary to actually understand the nuances of these features.
-Studying them really matured our understanding regarding the project.
-We started our hunt from Wikipedia [1], studying the basics of stylometry.
-We learned its basics and advent in the field of computer science, its applications in different fields of computer science and its history.
-We gathered that currently many researches are doing text analytics using stylometric features.
-We took some links of research papers with good citations and studied them thoroughly.
-One research from University of Illinois at Chicago [2] exploited stylometry to distinguish actual human readable text vs paraphrased machine written text using stylometric analysis.
-We have learned some features from this research paper such as n-grams and some lexical features such as frequency count, punctuations and special characters.
-Intrinsic plagiarism detection is also an application of stylometric analysis and used in [3].
-Given a document, they have identified suspicious sections of the document for plagiarism.
-We came across another survey [4] which described the use of machine learning and statistics with stylometry.

 ## Introduction:

 **Our system determines variations in writings in a text document.
 These variations can be due to different authors or different genres of writing for example stories, research papers, dramas play etc.**